guedesfelipe/blog/docs/en/docs/python/increasing-performance-sets.md

 ```
 </div>

 Notice that it does a lot of things that the first one doesn't, this makes this approach slower when loading sets in python, because instead of `BUILD_SET` it needs to do 3 more steps, which are `LOAD_NAME`, `BUILD_LIST` and `CALL_FUNCTION`.
-This way is slower because the python interpreter needs to look up the set name to fund the constructor, then build a list and finally pass it to the constructor.
+This way is slower because the python interpreter needs to look up the set name to find the constructor, then build a list and finally pass it to the constructor.

-## Benchmark
+## 📈 Benchmark

+In the table below, we can see the difference between the two way, and which one is more optimized:

 | Set Size   |  Factor | Constructor Time/s | Factor    | Without Constructor Time/s | Factor    | % Optimization |
 | :--------: | :-----: | :----------------: | :-------: | :------------------------: | :-------: | :------------: |